 The medium term: a handoff to the next president in America and a strategic gain in Moscow

 For the Americans, the medium term lasts as long as the next presidential term.
 Obama surely expects Hillary will win; he will set her up for success as best he can by neutralizing the biggest and most dangerous complication of the conflict.
-If the US and Russia are in agreement over the broad outlines of Syria, the next president will have an easier job both destroying the Islamic State and bringing about some sense of order in Syria.
+If Russia and the United States are in agreement over the broad outlines of Syria, the next president will have an easier job both destroying the Islamic State and bringing about some sense of order in Syria.

 Those calculations won’t change with the next president.
 Doubtless some foreign policy crisis waits in the wings to siphon yet more American blood and treasure.

-This means the US under the next president will be forced to do the hard calculation of what it can achieve in Syria.
+This means the United States under the next president will be forced to do the hard calculation of what it can achieve in Syria.
 Initially, in the heady days of the Arab Spring, American elites believed that democracy was naturally swarming over the region.
-They believed these new democracies would then naturally align with the US.
+They believed these new democracies would then naturally align with the United States.
 (Americans have a very strong tendency to believe functioning democracies are natural allies.)

 Most of all, it will help cement the Putin political machine.
 Putin is a mere 63 years old.
 He could well have a hand in Russian politics for twenty more years.
 Should he formally step aside, his machine could carry on his style of leadership for years to come.